 How to look for records of...
-Conveyances of land for charitable uses in trust deeds 1736-1963
+Land and property for charitable use: trust deeds, 1736-1963

 How can I view the records covered in this guide?